dominicrico/angular-reading-indicator/README.md

   showHeadline: true, // Show headline in the progress bar (only works if expand is true or type is "big")
   expand: true, // Show small bar and expand to big after passing the headline
   type: 'small', // Type of bar if expand is "false" available options are "small" or "big"
+  topOffset: 150, // Offset relative to first headline to expand the progress bar
   readingTime: {
     enable: true, // Show the estimate reading time
     prefix: 'estimate ca. ', // Prefix of estimate